EXPRESSCLUSTER/Hyper-V/WindowsServer2016/README.md

 - Hyper-V Live Migration/Quick Migration

 ## Supplement
-In the case that you cannot create backup directory under VM directory, replace the procedure of [Add the Script Resource to Control the Virtual Machine section](https://github.com/EXPRESSCLUSTER/Hyper-V/edit/master/WindowsServer2016/README.md#add-the-script-resource-to-control-the-virtual-machine) with [Add the Script Resource to Control the Virtual Machine for the case that you cannot create backup directory under VM directory](https://github.com/EXPRESSCLUSTER/Hyper-V/edit/master/WindowsServer2016/README.md#add-the-script-resource-to-control-the-virtual-machine-for-the-case-that-you-cannot-create-backup-directory-under-vm-directory).
+In the case that you cannot create a backup directory under the VM directory, replace the procedure of [Add the Script Resource to Control the Virtual Machine section](#add-the-script-resource-to-control-the-virtual-machine) with [Add the Script Resource to Control the Virtual Machine for the case that you cannot create backup directory under VM directory](#add-the-script-resource-to-control-the-virtual-machine-for-the-case-that-you-cannot-create-backup-directory-under-vm-directory).

 - **Note**
-	- Backup directory should be crated on Mirror Disk (in this sample X: drive).
+	- Backup directory should be created on the Mirror Disk (in this sample X: drive).

 ### Add the Script Resource to Control the Virtual Machine for the case that you cannot create backup directory under VM directory